tkurtbond/tkurtbond.github.io/posts/2012/09/10/aff-vs-aff2e.rst

 It looks like |AFF2e| has been adjusted to make play more consistent, balanced, and suitable for long-term play.
-Starting attributes are point-by instead of random, and the values for SKILL, STAMINA, and LUCK have lower ranges — 4–7, 8–16, and 4–7 vs. the original 7–12, 14–24, and 7–12.
+Starting attributes are point-buy instead of random, and the values for SKILL, STAMINA, and LUCK have lower ranges — 4–7, 8–16, and 4–7 vs. the original 7–12, 14–24, and 7–12.
 There's been some addition of detail — random Armor rolls — and some other tweaking — weapon damages are higher.